devanshi14malhotra/OpenCV_Rock_Paper_Scissor_Simple/READMe.md

-# Rock Paper Scissors - Hand Gesture Recognition
+# Rock Paper Scissors: Hand Gesture Recognition

 A simple Rock, Paper, Scissors game built in Jupyter Notebook using real-time hand gesture detection with OpenCV and MediaPipe.